matej2/instagram-dm-webhook-service/README.md

 # instagram-chat-bot

+> This is not autorespond / autosend service

 This is a draft for instagram chat bot service.

 We would create Instagram messenger bot api and service that will respond to questions.
 This service will not use official api as it is not possible to collect messages data and to reply to incoming messages.
 Instead it will use unofficial api / library (for ex: https://github.com/LevPasha/Instagram-API-python).